Best Ultralight Sleeping Pads of 2025

 iRunFar’s Ben Kilbourne tests sleeping pads on a chilly morning in Colorado’s San Juan Mountains.
 Photo: iRunFar/Eszter Horanyi

-For many fastpackers and ultralight backpackers who prioritize a light pack, choosing the best ultralight sleeping pad is a balancing act between weight, warmth, and durability.
+For many fastpackers and ultralight backpackers who prioritize a light pack, choosing the best ultralight sleeping pad is a balancing act between weight, warmth, comfort, and durability.
 We do whatever it takes to carry the lightest, smallest item for each of our needs to minimize pack weight, but most of us still want a good night’s sleep.

-Some of us forgo taking a proper sleeping pad when we’re trying to cover a lot of ground, but after many nights of shivering on bare ground, we don’t recommend that route, especially if you’re trying to get some sleep.
+Some of us forgo taking a proper sleeping pad when we’re trying to cover a lot of ground, but after many nights of shivering on bare ground, we don’t recommend this strategy, especially if you’re trying to get some sleep.
 Proper rest will go a long way toward making your fastpacking trip enjoyable, and a comfortable pad is potentially even more important than a warm sleeping bag to protect you from the cold ground.

 After extensive testing of both inflatable and non-inflatable pads, our team has developed recommendations to help you navigate the market’s choices.
 We rate pads based on their durability, weight, packable size, and comfort, and we offer suggestions that strike the right balance among these criteria.